Easy Paleo Greek Stuffed Tomatoes (Gemista)

 Fresh, juicy, and loaded with Mediterranean flavor, these Greek Stuffed Tomatoes are the perfect healthy comfort food.
 Serve Gemista as a main or side dish.
 Warm in the winter or cold in the summer, this is a year-long recipe that looks impressive and tastes amazing!
 Naturally paleo, vegan, whole 30, gluten-free, and dairy-free and perfect for Easter!

-I didn’t discover tomatoes until I fell in love with my Greek.
+I didn’t really discover tomatoes until I went to Greece.
 I mean, I knew what they were and ate them pretty regularly…but the tomatoes you can buy from stores in the UK and US are just not the real thing.
-The closest I ever found was home grown tomatoes in Memphis, TN, but still!
+The closest I ever found was homegrown tomatoes in Memphis, TN, but still!
 Nothing beats the powerful Greek flavor these little fruits can contain.

-The Greek word for stuffed tomatoes is “Γεμιστά” pronounced “gemista” or “yemista”.
+The Greek word for stuffed tomatoes is “Γεμιστฮฌ” pronounced “gemista” or “yemista”.
 In Greek it means “filled with”.
-Traditionally, Gemista is filled with rice, chopped veggies, tomato sauce and occasionally minced meat, and is often served around Easter.
+Traditionally, Gemista is tomatoes or bell peppers filled with rice, chopped veggies, tomato sauce, and occasionally minced meat, and is often served around Easter.

 - They’re versatile.
 They can be made all year and served hot or cold.